davurie/origin-angular/README.md

 # Origin Clone Angular

 After watching the Demo video, I thought it would be fun to clone one of the pages that were shown.
 I chose the Goals tab because I like how it looks, and it sounded like a realistic challenge to accomplish in my free time.
-It probably took me around 10 hours to create.
+It took me around 10 hours to create.

+I had to imagine a few things, such as the Completed Goals area, the New Account form, the New Goal form, and the Monthly Budget side-drawer.

 If you have any tips, questions, or you would like me to build something on top of this, do let me know!

+> If there are any problems with branding/NDA for the design, please do let me know and I will make the appropriate changes!

+*Hope you enjoy it as much as I did to create it!*

 ## How to use it!